 - Minimum limit.
 If a minimum transfer limit applies, how high is it?
 Is there a maximum transfer limit?

 - Pickup methods.
-Can your beneficiary collect the cash from a transfer agent or will they need to wait for it to be deposited into their bank account?
+Can your beneficiary collect the cash from a transfer agent, or will they need to wait for it to be deposited into their bank account?

 - Customer service.
-Can you rely on phone, email and online customer support if you ever need help.
+Can you rely on phone, email and online customer support if you ever need help?

-How to send money to Togo from America
+Options for sending money to Togo from America

 - Bank transfers.
 Transfer the funds from your American bank account to a bank account in Togo.